cisstech/platon/README.md

   - `postgres.sh`: Connects to the Postgres container.
   - `redis.sh`: Connects to the Redis container.

-- `/bin/start`: This script is used to start the nestjs api in prod mode.
-  - `api.sh`: Waits for postgres to run migrations then starts nestjs api

 #### Testing

 The test script in the `package.json` file allows developers to run tests for the Platon project.
 Tests help ensure that the code is working correctly and is of high quality.
 The tests are a part of the Continuous integration pipeline thanks to Github Actions and are runned before any merge to the master branch.